fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

     </div>

 5. Click the **"Bridge Funds"** button.
-6. Your wallet application will ask you to sign several transactions, one after another:
+6. Your wallet application will ask you to sign several transactions:

     - Allow the bridge app to send the amount of tokens you specified.
 Ensure that the spending cap corresponds to the actual amount and confirm the transaction
       <div style={{ textAlign: "center" }}>